solariachip/solariachip.github.io/_posts/2026-04-11-Sustainability-in-the-Desert.md

 Everyone is there to have a good time so it can be uncomfortable to have more responsible conversations.
 It isn’t on everyone’s mind, especially if  you’re drunk or geeked coming back from Sexyy Red’s witching hour performance, but fostering this sense of community is where sustainability  can come back to Coachella.

 Coachella’s sustainability can greatly come from attendee participation.
-Enter the Global Inheritance program, Coachella’s Sustainability Partner.
+Enter the [Global Inheritance](https://www.globalinheritance.org/programs/coachella) program, acting as Coachella’s Sustainability Partner.
 The program manages Carpoolchella, but also invites speakers to tell stories, give demonstrations, and spread their passion for sustainability.
 They host raffles and giveaways to encourage festival folks to make choices that are better for the planet.

 5. Take a stand.